Anuragd7440/Image_Analysis/Segmentation Code/README.md

 This document provides a step-by-step guide to performing image segmentation using a U-Net model.
 The process involves importing and preprocessing images, defining and training a model, evaluating its performance, and making predictions on new data.

-## Overview

-We'll use a U-Net model to perform semantic segmentation on images.
-This involves several key steps: importing images, preparing data, defining and training the model, and finally making predictions.

 ## 1. Importing Libraries

 The first step involves importing the necessary libraries for image processing, model building, and evaluation.
 This includes libraries for handling images, numerical operations, and machine learning frameworks.